 Information for Faculty

 Placing Materials on ReserveTo place an item on reserve, use the online Course Reserve Material Form.
-Choose a 2-hour/overnight, 6-hour/overnight, 1-day, 3-day, 7-day or 14-day loan period for each item.
+Choose a 2-hour/overnight, 6-hour/overnight, 24-hour, 3-day, 7-day or 14-day loan period for each item.
 See the Borrowing Reserve Materials section for a more detailed explanation of loan periods.
 The choice of loan period should be based on class size, length of assignment, time allowed before assignment is due, whether the material is required or recommended, and the number of copies available.
 Items on Reserve for the same course can have different loan periods, and the loan period can be changed if it becomes evident that the loan period that was initially chosen is either too brief or too long.
 Persons requesting that items be placed on Reserve must have a patron record that is in good standing in the library’s database.
 To ensure that materials will be processed and available for use, lists must be submitted at least seven days prior to the date students will first need access to them.
 Processing will be done on a first-come, first-served basis.
 The Library staff will pull library-owned materials as time allows.
-However, processing will be completed sooner if the person submitting the list pulls the items and brings them to the Circulation Desk along with the completed Reserve Materials List form.

 Brevity — (1) “Poetry: (a) a complete poem if less than 250 words and if printed on not more than two pages, or (b) from a longer poem, an excerpt of not more than 250 words.
 (2) Prose: (a) either a complete article, story or essay of less than 2,500 words, or (b) an excerpt from any prose work of not more than 1,000 words or 10% of the work, whichever is less, but in any event a minimum of 500 words.”